ttulka/grunt-aws-lambda-package/README.md

 Type: `Boolean`
 Default value: `false`

-Whether or not to timestamp the packages, if set to true the current date/time will be included in the zip name, if false then the package name will be constant and consist of just the package name and version.
+Whether or not to timestamp the packages, if set to true the current date/time will be included in the zip name.

 ##### options.include_version
 Type: `Boolean`
 Default value: `false`

-Whether or not to include the NPM package version in the artifact package name.
-Set to false if you'd prefer a static package file name regardless of the version.
+Whether or not to include the npm package version in the artifact package name.

 ##### options.exclude_aws_sdk
 Type: `Boolean`